Daksh7297/jecrc_foundation_helpdesk/README.md

 1. User query is cleaned and normalized.
 2. Common spelling mistakes are corrected.
 3. Language (English/Hindi/Hinglish) is detected.
-4. Previous conversation context is checked.
-5. TF-IDF similarity matching is performed.
+4. TF-IDF similarity matching is performed.
-6. Keyword matching is used as a fallback.
+5. Keyword matching is used as a fallback.
-7. Best intent is selected.
+6. Best intent is selected.
-8. Appropriate response is generated.
+7. Appropriate response is generated.
-9. Relevant links are attached.
-10. Query is stored for analytics.
+8. Query is stored for analytics.

 ---